 Common questions being asked of Township staff

-Local bylaw and other compliance officers can provide enforcement assistance for the Public Health Officer’s (PHO) orders by:
+Local bylaw officers can provide enforcement assistance for the Public Health Officer’s (PHO) orders by:

 - monitoring facilities and areas closed to the public by a public health order;

 - providing warnings, information and advice to businesses and members of the public about public health orders, including warnings to businesses and members of the public who may be acting in contravention of a public health order; and

 - providing information on potential contraventions of a public health order for follow-up by health authorities.

 - actively enforcing EPA orders and issuing $2,000 violation tickets for infractions throughout the COVID-19 state of emergency, focusing on the Province’s ban on reselling essential goods and supplies and price gouging.